 By following our steps below to switch from LTE to 3G you will be disabling the LTE connection capabilities on your device.
 Therefore, your iPhone will attempt to connect to a 3G network, as that is the highest non-LTE network to which it can connect.
 Once you have left the problem situation where LTE is not helpful, you can always follow these steps again to turn LTE back on.

-How to Connect to a 3G Network When There is an LTE Network Available for Your iPhone 7
+Old Method – How to Connect to a 3G Network When There is an LTE Network Available for Your iPhone 7 (Guide with Pictures)

 Step 1: Open the Settings menu.